The Powerful Primate

 About this listen

 The Powerful Primate presents a compelling argument that flips the traditional view of humanity on its head.
-Rather than focusing solely on our intellectual abilities, author Roland Ennos argues it’s our physical power and engineering brilliance that have set us apart in the animal kingdom.
+Rather than focusing solely on our cognitive abilities, author Roland Ennos argues it’s our physical power and engineering brilliance that have set us apart in the animal kingdom.
 From our bipedal ancestors wielding simple tools to modern humans mastering complex machinery, Ennos takes us on a gripping journey through the evolution of human dominance.

-Yet, this power has come at a cost: environmental degradation and societal challenges have arisen from our relentless pursuit of energy and technological advancement.
+Yet this power has come at a cost: environmental degradation and societal challenges have arisen from our relentless pursuit of energy and technological advancement.
 There is hope, however—the same engineering skills that have brought us here can pave the way for a more sustainable future.

-Blending anthropology, biomechanics, and history, The Powerful Primate is a thought-provoking story of ambition, ingenuity, and the costs of progress—a must-read for anyone interested in the forces that shape human civilization.
+Blending anthropology, biomechanics, engineering, and history, The Powerful Primate is a thought-provoking story of ambition, ingenuity, and the costs of progress—a must-read for anyone interested in the forces that shape human civilization.

 No reviews yet